codacy/codacy-example-tool/README.md

 For level types we have:

-* Error
+* Error - High priority issues.
+These issues show the code that is very susceptible to problems.
-* Warning
+* Warning - You should be careful abou these issues as they are based on code standards and conventions.
-* Info
+* Info - The least critical issue type.

 For category types we have:

-* ErrorProne
+* ErrorProne - Code that may hide bugs.
-* CodeStyle
+* CodeStyle - Code formatting and syntax problems.
-* Complexity
+* Complexity - Code that is highly complex and that should be refactored.
-* UnusedCode
+* UnusedCode - Code that is never used
-* Security
+* Security - Code that may have security issues
-* Compatibility
+* Compatibility - Compatibility problems across different versions (mainly for frontend code)
-* Performance
+* Performance - Code that has performance problems
-* Documentation
+* Documentation - Methods and classes that do not have the correct comment annotations
 * BestPractice

 ##### Description structure

-The documentation description is optional.
-So this could be skipped, but try as much as possible adding them.
+The documentation description is optional but must be added as much as possible.

 In the `description.json` you define the title for the pattern, brief description, time to fix (in minutes), and also a description of the parameters in the